 Study design and patient recruitment

-This study used real-world data entered into the international METEOR database, between the years 2008 and 2013 (inclusive).
+This study used real-world data in the METEOR database, between 2008 and 2013 (inclusive).
 Countries were included if data was of sufficient quality and completeness to conduct analyses.
 Information on the cohort has previously been described elsewhere [15,16].
-Patients with a clinically confirmed diagnosis of RA were recruited at their initial (baseline) visit, and were included in the study if they had a confirmed follow-up appointment with a rheumatologist at 6 and 12 months (i.e. data at 3 time-points).
-Subjects were included only if they had attendance recorded at baseline, 6 months and 12 months.
-Patients were stratified by disease duration, with patients <1-year post-diagnosis of RA considered to have early RA (eRA), and those >1-year post-diagnosis having established RA (estRA).
+Patients with a clinically confirmed diagnosis of RA were recruited at initial (baseline) visit, and included if they had a confirmed follow-up appointment with a rheumatologist at 6 and 12 months (i.e. data at three time-points).
+Subjects were included if attendance was recorded at baseline, 6 months and 12 months.
+Patients were stratified by disease duration, with patients ≤1-year post-diagnosis of RA having early RA (eRA), and those >1-year post-diagnosis having established RA (estRA).

 Data were collected during regular healthcare appointments and subsequently anonymised.
-A detailed description of the METEOR database has been published previously [15].
 The METEOR Executive Scientific Committee approved this study and obtained approval to use data from participating centres.
 As all data were fully anonymised, and this study included data collected during regular health care (not from intervention studies) reviews, approval of the protocol by local ethics committees was not deemed necessary.
 All study procedures were in accordance with the Declaration of Helsinki.

 Data collection and analysis

-Basic demographics, clinical and laboratory data (components of disease activity score, DAS), and medication were recorded at each visit.
-Variables recorded include: patient demographics (gender, age at onset and baseline visit, height, weight), duration of disease, rheumatoid factor (RF), anti-CCP, and smoking status (ever or never smoking).
+Variables recorded include: patient demographics (gender, age at onset and baseline visit, height, weight), duration of disease, rheumatoid factor (RF), anti-CCP and smoking status.

-Clinical and laboratory data comprised ESR, CRP, tender joint count (TJC) and swollen joint count (SJC) (from the 28 joints included in the DAS28 score [17]), patient global and pain visual assessment score (VAS), and health assessment questionnaire (HAQ), which were recorded at baseline visit, and at 6 and 12 months.
-DAS28 was calculated at each visit, and remission assessed using the DAS28 remission criteria (DAS28≤2.6) and European League Against Rheumatism (EULAR) response criteria (good EULAR response defined as DAS28≤3.2 and a decrease in DAS28 >1.2 compared to baseline) [18].
-EULAR response and DAS28 at subsequent visits (at 6 and 12 months) were compared to baseline visit (first visit).
+Clinical and laboratory data comprised ESR, CRP, tender joint count (TJC) and swollen joint count (SJC) (as per the DAS28 score [17]), patient global and pain visual assessment score (VAS), and health assessment questionnaire (HAQ), recorded at baseline visit, 6 and 12 months.
+DAS28 was calculated at each visit, and remission (DAS28≤2.6) and European League Against Rheumatism (EULAR) response criteria (good EULAR response defined as DAS28≤3.2 and a decrease in DAS28 >1.2 compared to baseline) [18].
+EULAR response and DAS28 at subsequent visits (6 and 12 months) were compared to baseline visit.

+DAS28 was calculated differently depending on completeness of submitted data from different participating centres.
+This included DAS28-ESR, the DAS28-CRP and DAS28 based on three variables.
+Of note, there were varying levels of missing data, especially for patient global assessment scores and HAQ.
+Due to the manner in which data is entered into the METEOR database (i.e. anonymised), it was not possible to retrospectively investigate reasons for incomplete data.

 Doses of csDMARD medication were variable in completeness.
 Analyses on dosing variability between patients of varying BMI were therefore only conducted for MTX, as the most frequently-prescribed csDMARD and the drug for which the most complete dosing information was available.

 Exposure

-BMI was calculated at baseline, using the recorded height and weight, as per World Health Organisation (WHO) definitions: normal weight (<25 kg/m2); overweight (25-<30 kg/m2); obesity (≥30 kg/m2) [1].
-Underweight individuals (BMI<18.5kg/m2) were excluded from these analyses due to the low prevalence of cases and unclear impact on response to treatment in this subgroup [19].
+BMI was calculated at baseline, using the recorded height and weight, as per World Health Organisation (WHO) definitions: normal weight (18.5-<25 kg/m2); overweight (25-<30 kg/m2); obesity (≥30 kg/m2) [1].
+Underweight individuals (BMI<18.5kg/m2) were excluded from analyses due to low prevalence of cases and unclear impact on response to treatment [19].
 Exposure variables were overweight or obese BMI at baseline, as compared to patients in the WHO-defined “normal BMI” category.

 Outcome

-Increased BMI at baseline (overweight or obese, as per the above definitions) was explored as a predictor of DAS28 remission and good EULAR response (and their components), compared to individuals of normal BMI.
-Analyses were performed separately in patients with eRA and estRA, and also performed at each follow-up time-point i.e. at 6 and 12 months.
-Increased BMI was also explored as a predictor of number of DMARDs prescribed and MTX dose prescribed, as the most commonly used csDMARD [20].
+Increased BMI at baseline (overweight or obese, as per above definitions) was explored as a predictor of DAS28 remission and good EULAR response (and their components), compared to individuals of normal BMI.
+Analyses were performed separately in patients with eRA and estRA, and also at 6 and 12 months.
+Increased BMI was explored as a predictor of number of DMARDs prescribed and MTX dose [20].

 Covariates